top of page

 Have you ever caught yourself thinking:

-“If I’m not achieving, then I’m not worthy.”
+• “If I’m not achieving, then I’m not worthy.”

-“If I’m not liked, then I’m not lovable.”
+• “If I’m not liked, then I’m not lovable.”

-“If I make a mistake, people will lose respect for me.”
+• “If I make a mistake, people will lose respect for me.”

 The Hidden Cost of Chasing “Good Enough”

-The problem is when your entire identity becomes wrapped around:
+Striving isn’t the problem.
+The issue arises when your entire identity becomes wrapped around:

-how much you accomplish
+• How much you accomplish

-how perfectly you manage everything
+• How perfectly you manage everything

-how little you inconvenience others
+• How little you inconvenience others

-On the inside, it feels like you’re constantly one misstep away from losing your worth.
+On the outside, you appear reliable, caring, and driven.
+On the inside, it feels like you’re one misstep away from losing your worth.

 Why We Learn to Tie Worth to Performance

 This pattern almost always starts early.
+Maybe you:

-got praise only when you did well
+• Received praise only when you did well

-were expected to keep the peace
+• Were expected to keep the peace

-learned emotions “made things worse”
+• Learned that emotions “made things worse”

-were taught your needs were “too much”
+• Were taught your needs were “too much”

-Your brain formed a survival rule:
+Your brain formed a survival rule: “If I’m perfect, I’m safe.”

 What Happens Emotionally When You Aren’t “Perfect”